nicksteinbauer/redbarncms/src/pages/what-we-do/oil-and-gas.md

 ---
 Red Barn has a history of working on complex optimization problems that involve understanding environmental risk, pipeline design and monitoring, and wellfield development in shales and fractured rock.
 Our team understands the complexities and dynamics of the oil and gas industry and we are strategic when considering partnerships for this type of work.
 Through our construction management team, we provide thorough inspection, documentation, and field assessment for heavy civil and pipeline projects.

+Oil and gas services:

-•	Pipeline Design\
+• Pipeline design
-•	Pipeline Monitoring\
+• Pipeline monitoring
-•	Corrosion Monitoring and Detection (through strategic partnerships)\
+• Corrosion monitoring and detection (through strategic partnerships)
-•	Design and Permitting through Critical Areas\
+• Design and permitting through critical areas
-•	Bore profiles and design\
+• Bore profiles and design
-•	Tunneling utility planning and site development\
+• Tunneling utility planning and site development
-•	Reservoir Engineering (through partnering)\
+• Reservoir engineering (through partnering)
-•	Environmental Construction Management and Monitoring\
+• Environmental construction management and monitoring
-•	Environmental Permitting Documentation\
+• Environmental permitting documentation
-•	Power Grid Generation and Civil Improvements
+• Power grid generation and civil improvements